Q – How far ahead of time should I lock up a spot in the course I want?

 Q – Will I drive in all conditions, including snow?

-A – Yes, as long as it’s safe.
+A – Yes, assuming your lessons are in winter and it’s safe.
 You will have to know how to drive in all conditions eventually so it’s actually a great chance to learn.

 Q – Do I still get the certificate for the benefits such as the insurance discount, and the GDL Exit (N) after 2 years if I don’t do the TeenSmart?